Crop Specific Areas of Your Screenshots

 For public facing websites or hotlinks, generate a signed URL.

-2. Open the full-size screenshot in an image editor (such as Paint on Windows)
+2. Open the screenshot in an image editor, such as Paint on Windows.

-3. Use the image editor to find the coordinates and area as shown below
+3. Use the editor to identify the coordinates and dimensions of the area you wish to crop.